Students of the Dutch bachelor’s programme, see Stress, Gezondheid en Ziekte

 The course covers psychological and biological models of stress, the drastic effects of emotions on the human body, the evolutionary origin of the stress response, and stress as the cause of somatic diseases and symptoms.
-Various types of stressors will be discussed, such as major life events, work-related stress, everyday problems, the phenomena of worry and subconscious stress, and the risk of somatic diseases such as anxiety and depression.
+Various types of stressors will be discussed, such as major life events, work-related stress, everyday problems, the phenomena of worry and subconscious stress, and the consequences of prolonged stress will be discussed, such as depression and burnout.

 For the timetable of this course please refer to MyTimetable